 Green Park and St James's Park are the smaller of London's Royal Parks and offer a peaceful break for tired legs.
 Watch the pelicans being fed at St James Park or visit the Bomber Command Memorial commemorating those who died serving in Bomber Command during the Second World War in Green Park.

 One of London's newest parks is the Queen Elizabeth Olympic Park to the east of the city.
-Explore the unique parklands and waterways, see the London 2012 venues or stand on top of the UK's tallest sculpture, ArcelorMittal Orbit.
+Explore the unique parklands and waterways, or see the London 2012 venues.

 - Historical Houses / Palaces / Gardens